angelycolmenares/angelycolmenares/README.md

 Recruiters at healthcare technology companies, fintech organizations, and government agencies — particularly in Sweden and Europe — seeking GRC (Governance, Risk & Compliance) professionals with healthcare experience and bilingual communication skills.

 **3. In what ways can my strengths, values, and interest in cybersecurity support the security goals of various organizations?**
-My combination of healthcare compliance experience, legal analysis skills, and bilingual comcommunication allows me to help organizations design and implement security policies, communicate them effectively across diverse teams, and maintain regulatory adherence — reducing both legal and operational risk.
+My combination of healthcare compliance experience, legal analysis skills, and bilingual communication allows me to help organizations design and implement security policies, communicate them effectively across diverse teams, and maintain regulatory adherence — reducing both legal and operational risk.